aspnetboilerplate/aspnetboilerplate/doc/WebSite/Unit-Of-Work.md

 If a unit of work method calls another unit of work method, both use the same connection & transaction.
-The first entered method manages the connection & transaction and then the others use reuse it.
+The first entered method manages the connection & transaction and then the others reuse it.

 #### Conventional Unit Of Work Methods